H4xl0r/SpyBoxRat/README.md

 <br /><br />

+Note :
-Note that the interface could be slightly changed with updates !
+* -The interface could be slightly changed with updates !
+* -Tested on VM with Windows 10 last update with high end computer configuration

 <br />